-Introduces the types of patient-care records prepared and maintained by health care personnel.
-Includes elements of records, record keeping, correction techniques, equipment, and use of health care references, with transcriber and computer applications.
+Introduces types of patient-care records prepared and maintained by health care personnel.
+Includes elements of records, record keeping, medical records ethics and confidentiality, correction techniques and use of health care references, with transcription and computer applications.
+Emphasis is on preparation and maintenance of health care records and proper documentation techniques.

 Prerequisite: HSC 100 and HSC 112 with grades of "C" or better.
-Prior or concurrent enrollment in HSC 105.

-MOA 195 Health Insurance and 2 hrs.
-Coding (1-2)
+MOA 195 Principles of Health Insurance Biiling (1-2)

-Compares the major classes of health insurance contracts and describes their benefits and limitations.
-Provides practice in systematizing and processing insurance claim forms.
-Offers CPT and ICD-9 coding procedures and practice for optimal reimbursement.
+Explores and compares major types of health insurance contracts and describes benefits and limitations.
+Provides practice in processing insurance claim forms.
+CPT (Current Procedural Terminology) and ICD (International Classification of Diseases) coding techniques are introduced.
+Emphasis is on insurance rules and regulations, claim submission, reimbursement and collections.